- Greg Cathcart, SVP Region US, NNIT.

 – Overall, an integrated upstream and downstream pharma supply chain can greatly improve the treatment of patients by providing faster access to medications, improving the accuracy and quality of treatments, and empowering patients with greater transparency and access to information.
 By working together and leveraging the latest technology and best practices, pharma companies can create a more efficient and effective supply chain that ultimately benefits patients and improves their health, says Greg Cathcart.

-Need help navigating the complexities of integrated pharma production?
+Need help navigating the complexities of integrated pharma Manufacturing?

 The complex reality of modern pharma production increases the need for an end-to-end partner who can see the big picture, including technical expertise, manufacturing processes and regulatory guidance.